 You can keep leftover waffles in the fridge and reheat the next morning in the toaster.

-These waffles need extra baking time in waffle iron, make sure they are nice and brown.
+These waffles need extra baking time in the waffle iron.
+Make sure they are nice and brown.

 - Serving Size: 1 waffle